 Encourage the raccoon to engage the trigger (step on the metal plate).

-Take into consideration the trap style (1 vs 2 door).
+Take into consideration the trap type (1 vs 2-door).

 1-DOOR TRAP - Position bait at END

 For a 1-door trap, place the bait behind the trigger plate.
 Ensure bait is placed away from the walls so the raccoon can not steal the bait from the outside.

 2-DOOR TRAP - Position bait at CENTER

 For a 2-door trap, you have several options.
 You can place the bait just behind the trigger, bury it in the ground underneath the trigger plate/trap or hang it from the top of your trap.

 To prevent raccoons from knocking over your trap, secure it by placing a brick or weight on top of the trap.

 Create a trail of bait from the outside which leads your raccoon into the trap.

 Always wear gloves when baiting your trap; raccoons may be wary of a human’s scent.

 Baiting is just one step in the trapping process.
 Proper placement and handling are also very important.
 To learn more trapping tips, read How to Trap a Raccoon »